bodonyiandi94/AnimalSimulation/README.md

-# Reference Implementation for *Efficient object location determination and error analysis based on barycentric coordinates* and *A barycentric coordinates-based visualization framework for movement of microscopic organisms*
+# Reference Implementation for papers titled *Efficient object location determination and error analysis based on barycentric coordinates* and *A barycentric coordinates-based visualization framework for movement of microscopic organisms*

 This repository contains our reference implementation for the paper *Efficient object location determination and error analysis based on barycentric coordinates* and our manuscript *A barycentric coordinates-based visualization framework for movement of microscopic organisms*.